 The Bloody Mary cocktail is commonly made using the rolling technique.

-Straining a drink means that you pass the mix through ‘strainers’ to remove any solids that you don’t want entering the final cocktail.
-These solids could be ice cubes, ice shards, pulp, muddled fruit, etc.
+Straining a drink means that you pass the mix through strainers to remove any solids that you don’t want entering the final cocktail.
+These solids could be ice cubes, ice shards, pulp, or muddled fruit.

 There are 3 different straining tools that bartenders commonly use:

 The julep strainer is most used when cocktails are stirred using a Boston or Japanese mixing glass.
 Simply place the julep strainer inside the glass with the curved side facing up, and pour the mix through the strainer (holding it in place) into its final glass.

 The hawthorn strainer is commonly used with the fine strainer to double-strain (also known as fine-strain) a cocktail after it has been shaken.
 The fine strainer is needed because the hawthorn strainer can’t stop the smaller solids (shards of ice, fruit pulp, etc) from entering the drink, but the fine strainer can.

 Double straining is almost always used with shaken drinks that don’t call for ice in their final glass (Cosmo, Margarita, Aviation, etc).